Finding the right online business solutions and software for your small business is never easy, even if you’re the most tech-minded founder!

-Instead of manually posting social media updates, you can use Hootsuite, a social media management tool, to schedule updates, monitor and analyze your online campaigns.
+Instead of manually posting social media updates, you can use Hootsuite, a social media management tool, to schedule updates, monitor and analyse your online campaigns.

-You can time optimize your posts to increase your exposure and engagement rates across your social media accounts.
+You can time optimise your posts to increase your exposure and engagement rates across your social media accounts.

 The free version only supports three accounts; however, the Pro version can accommodate up to 50 social media profiles, 1 enhanced analytics report, bulk scheduling and access to premium apps.